 Over the last decade the artist’s practice has extended into the public realm, with the development of large-scale sculptural works that create sublime spaces of belonging in Australia and abroad.
 Vault of Heaven, Seeds of Cosmos (2020), in Sydney, won the Property Council of Australia’s Innovation & Excellence Award for Best Public Art Project (2022) and The Garden of Cloud and Stone won the Australian Institute of Landscape Architects Award for Civic Excellence.
 Other notable works include Eye of Infinity (2022), Hong Kong, Secret World of a Starlight Ember, Museum of Contemporary Art Australia; Life of Stars, Art Gallery of South Australia; The Garden of Cloud and Stone, Chinatown, Sydney; and Life of Stars: Tenderness of Rain, Zheng Zhou Cultural Centre, China.

-Commissioned to celebrate the National Gallery’s 40th anniversary in 2022, Lee’s first immersive public sculpture, Ouroboros, is currently at the installation stage and is to be officially opened at The National Gallery’s Grand Gala in October 2024.
-Visitors will be able to enter the ‘mouth of the sculpture at the entrance of the gallery and experience darkness that is illuminated by light beams emanating from the hundreds of perforations on its surface.
-During the day its polished mirror surface will reflect the imagery of the ‘floating world’ passing it by.
-Lit from within, at night the Ouroboros will return its light to the external world.
+Commissioned to celebrate the National Gallery’s 40th anniversary in 2022, Lee’s first immersive public sculpture, Ouroboros, was officially opened at The National Gallery’s Grand Gala in October 2024.
+Visitors can enter the ‘mouth of the sculpture at the entrance of the gallery and experience darkness that is illuminated by light beams emanating from the hundreds of perforations on its surface.
+During the day its polished mirror surface reflects the imagery of the ‘floating world’ passing it by.
+Lit from within, at night the Ouroboros returns its light to the external world.

 Furthermore, Lindy Lee has made a significant contribution to the development of contemporary art in Australia through ongoing leadership in the cultural sector as an academic, board member, cultural advocate, educator, founder, and mentor.
 Lee’s far-reaching influence and dedication to the art community was officially acknowledged in 2024 when she was appointed Officer of the Order of Australia (AO) for her ‘distinguished service to contemporary visual as a sculptor and painter, and to arts administration through leadership roles.’